sukritidawar/MBTI-Personality-Prediction-using-Tweets/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-We noticed that INTJ (Introvert, Intuitive, Thinking, Judging)  was the most common personality type in powerful men whereas ENTJ(Extrovert, Intuitive, Thinking, Judging)   turned out to be most common in women i.e the only difference between the personality type of men and women is that powerful women tend to be more extroverted than powerful men.
-Jeff Bezos'tweets were greatly varying in feeling and thinking whereas Jacinda Arden's tweets were greatly varying in perception and judging.
-Vladimir Putin showed a consistent personality type in all his tweets.
+*Jeff Bezos' tweets were greatly varying in feeling and thinking whereas Jacinda Arden's tweets were greatly varying in perception and judging. *Vladimir Putin showed a consistent personality type in all his tweets whereas Kamala Harris’ mbti personality is not matching with personality type that she showed with her tweets.
+*Also, we noticed that most of these significant figures showed a personality type INTP(Introversion Intuition Thinking Perception )through their tweets which is a little different than their original ones, which we believe could be a reason because of the formal language used in their tweets.